Delph-Sunny/Playlist-Creator/README.md

 ## Library, Frameworks and Tools

 - Front-end framework: Materialize
 - Javascript
 - Library: JQuery
 - APIs: [Theaudiodb] and [lyricsovh]

 ## Future Development

 - Add a meatball menu on songs to reorder them up and down.
- - Search only by one entry instead of 2.
+- Search with only artist/song title

 ## License